shreya888/Computer-Vision-Solutions-in-Python/README.md

 ## Overview

-This repository contains solutions to various Computer Vision Lab assignments as part of ANU's ENGN6528 (attempted by me) that focus on Python programming and computer vision concepts.
-The assignments cover a variety of fundamental techniques and challenges in computer vision, mathematical operations, and numerical analysis using libraries like NumPy and OpenCV (for Python).
+This repository contains the solutions to the Computer Vision assignments for ENGN6528.
+The lab work involves implementing various computer vision algorithms in Python and analyzing the results.

-Each assignment is self-contained and includes detailed explanations, code, and output.
+Each assignment is self-contained and includes code, results, images, and detailed reports explaining all outputs.
 The assignments are structured as follows:

 #### Lab 1: Python Warm-up